High-z galaxies with JWST and local analogues -- it is not only star formation: Gas-phase properties of the galaxies

 The final row shows electron temperature estimates from the models, compared to those obtained from the direct method.
 The $T_e$ values from the CL01 fits are averages over the Str{\"o}mgren sphere which in general leads to lower temperatures than from \oiii{4363}/\oiii{5007} but for both 6355 and 10612, the CL01 fits give temperatures in good agreement with the direct method.
 While this could be interpreted as evidence for very hot ionized gas where the \oiii{4363}/\oiii{5007} provides a good estimate of the mean temperature, the fact that the CL01 model is a poor fit for both of these argues against any strong conclusion but it does highlight the usefulness of using photo-ionization models to estimate electron temperatures as well.
 In all but 4590 the CL01 fit to the low-$z$ analogues also results in temperatures similar to the high-$z$ galaxies.

 These quantities, including the depletion time are all given in Table~\ref{tab:pifit} for the five $z>5$ galaxies with sufficient lines.
-Neither 4580 nor 3042b have sufficient lines to for a photoionization model fit to be useful.
+4580 does not have sufficient lines for a photoionization model fit to be useful.
 It is also important to keep in mind that the errors given in the table do not include systematic uncertainties which given the calibration uncertainties could be substantial.